-One frequent comment I hear from students is: “I need to start writing my thesis, but I have no clue how to start”.
+One frequent comment I hear from students is: “I need to start writing my thesis, but I have no clue how to begin”.

 Let me take you step-by-step through what you should do to succeed, write an amazing thesis, “blow your supervisors mind away”, impress your friends, make your neighbor jealous, make all girls fall for you (or whoever you fancy), have an incredible career and become a millionaire!

 OK, maybe I over exaggerated.
 Still, I’ll help you develop a fantastic thesis.

 STEP ONE: Define Your Research Aim and Objectives!

 My friend, how will you drive, if you don’t know exactly where you want to go?
 Defining WHAT you wish to research is the initial step, and perhaps the most important!
 Many of the decisions you will make in terms of literature, methodology, type of analysis, and much more, is all defined not by you, but rather, by your research aim!

 So take time here, discuss it with your supervisor and others.